Submit a notice of objection to someone’s wedding

 A caveat (for marriages) or a notice of objection (for civil unions) is a written document that explains the legal reasons why you think someone should not be allowed a marriage licence.

 Or you can take it to a registry office in Auckland, Wellington or Christchurch.

 It costs $55 to lodge a caveat or objection.

 An objection lasts for one year unless you withdraw it.

-If the couple apply for a marriage licence at a registry office that's received your notice of objection, the Registrar of Marriages sends the objection to the Family Court.
+If the couple apply for a marriage licence, the Registrar of Marriages sends the objection to the Family Court.
 The court decides whether the objection is valid or not.